fiskaltrust/rollout-doc/how-to/how-to-switch-scu.md

 To switch the SCU, proceed as follows:

-### SCU is in the same Cashbox as the Queue
+### SCU is in the same CashBox as the Queue

-1. Add the new SCU to the Cashbox in the fiskaltrust.Portal (do not remove old SCU from the Cashbox)
+1. Add the new SCU to the CashBox in the fiskaltrust.Portal (do not remove old SCU from the CashBox)
 2. Connect the Queue with the new SCU in the fiskaltrust.Portal
 3. Publish the configuration update ("Rebuild configuration")
 4. Restart the fiskaltrust.Middleware